treehouses/treehouses.github.io/pages/vi/orientation.md

 * Secret Hacking Hangout

-Every Monday at the "[Happy hacking hangout](http://talk.ole.org)" session, we work on problems together and catch up on what people have been doing all week.
+Every Monday at the "[Happy Hacking Hangout](http://talk.ole.org)" session, we work on problems together and catch up on what people have been doing all week.
 It is also advisable to schedule a day out of the week to meet with a team leader, especially if you can’t make it to the meeting.
 Use the calendar to set up meetings and other events with interns.

 Please subscribe to our calendar: